TheLux83/100-days-of-code/log.md

 **Thoughts:** The image problem wasn't that big.
 I just had to insert `enctype="multipart/form-data"` into my form.
 But I lost 1,5 hours to figure out how to use a comma instead of a point in my forms.
 And I didn't found any good solution.
 Maybe tomorrow will be a better day...

+### Day 40: March 20, 2020

+**Today's Progress**: Entered data to my Database.
+Nothing more today

+**Thoughts:** Got not much done today.
+But the vehicles are in the database.
+Next time I hope I can make the detail page look nicer